 We use our sight in all sorts of ways.
 Our sight helps us with basic survival needs.
 Is there anything dangerous around me?
 Where’s the food?
 Does he or she fancy me?

-But more importantly, our sight helps us carry out advanced self-improvement activities like um, reading high quality marketing and e-Commerce blogs. 🙂
+But more importantly, our sight helps us carry out advanced self-improvement activities.
+Like reading high quality marketing and e-Commerce blogs 😉

-In fact, our brains just love images.
-They’re hard-wired to process images.
-Another amazing brain fact, is that we can process images around 60,000 times faster than we can process words.
+In fact, our brains love images.
+They’re hard-wired to process them.
+Another amazing brain fact, is that we process images around 60,000 times faster than we process words.

 How customers see you affects whether they choose you